The Interview: Plot

-After a dinner mourning the deaths of the bodyguards, Skylark witnesses Kim's brutal self as he angrily threatens South Korean "capitalists", the US and everyone who attempts to undermine his power, and later discovers that Kim has been lying to him upon seeing that the nearby grocery store is fake.
-At the same time, while seducing Rapaport, Sook reveals that she despises Kim and apologizes for defending his regime.
-Skylark returns and tries to get Sook's support to assassinate Kim.
-Still, she disagrees, suggesting instead to damage his cult of personality and show the North Korean people the dire state of the country.
+At a dinner mourning the deaths of the bodyguards, Skylark witnesses Kim's malicious self as he angrily threatens South Korean "capitalists", the United States and everyone who attempts to undermine his power, and later discovers Kim has been lying to him upon seeing that a nearby grocery store is fake.
+At the same time, while seducing Rapaport, Sook reveals she despises Kim and apologizes for defending his regime.
+Skylark returns and tries to get Sook's support to assassinate Kim, but she suggests they instead damage his cult of personality and show the North Korean people the dire state of the country.
 The trio devises a plan to expose Kim on-air, arming themselves with guns.
-Rapaport eventually has sex with Sook.
-Before the broadcast begins, Kim gifts Skylark a puppy to symbolize their friendship.
-During the internationally televised interview with Kim, Skylark addresses increasingly sensitive topics, including the food shortage and US-imposed economic sanctions, then challenges his need for his father's approval.
-Rapaport takes over the control room to fight off the guards trying to cut the broadcast.
-While attacking the soldiers who storm the control room, Sook kills Kim's high-ranking general.

-Initially resistant and rebuffed by Skylark's claims, Kim cries and defecates himself after Skylark, having known his fondness for Katy Perry, betrays him by singing "Firework", ruining his reputation.
-Kim, enraged at Skylark's betrayal, shoots him and vows revenge by preparing the nuclear missiles.
-Skylark, whose bulletproof vest has saved him, regroups with Rapaport and Sook to escape and hijacks Kim's tank to get to their pickup point, killing more soldiers in the process.
-Kim chases the group in a helicopter, only to be shot down by Skylark before he can issue the command to launch the nuclear missile.
+In the internationally televised interview with Kim, Skylark addresses increasingly sensitive topics, including the food shortage and American-imposed economic sanctions, then challenges his need for his father's approval.
+Rapaport and Sook takes over the control room to fight off the guards trying to cut the broadcast, with Sook killing Kim's high-ranking general.
+Initially resistant and rebuffed by Skylark's claims, Kim cries and defecates himself after Skylark, having known his fondness for Katy Perry, ruins his reputation by singing "Firework".
+Enraged at Skylark's betrayal, Kim shoots him and vows revenge by preparing the nuclear launch.
+Skylark, who survived due to wearing a bulletproof vest, escapes with Rapaport and Sook and hijacks Kim's tank to get to their pickup point.
+In a helicopter, Kim attempts to issue the command to launch the missiles, only to get shot down by Skylark before he could do so.

-With the nuclear threat thwarted, Sook guides Skylark and Rapaport to an escape route, explaining that she has to return to Pyongyang to maintain security.
-Skylark and Rapaport are later tracked down and rescued by SEAL Team Six members disguised as North Korean soldiers.
-In the US, Skylark writes a book about his experience in North Korea, Rapaport returns to work as a producer and maintains contact with Sook via Skype, and North Korea becomes a denuclearized democracy under Sook's interim leadership.
+With the nuclear threat thwarted, Sook guides Skylark and Rapaport to an escape route, saying she has to return to Pyongyang to maintain security.
+Skylark and Rapaport are later tracked down and rescued by SEAL Team Six disguised as North Korean soldiers.
+Returning home, Skylark writes a tell-all book about his adventures, Rapaport returns to work as producer and maintains contact with Sook via Skype, and North Korea becomes a denuclearized democracy under Sook's interim leadership.